C + G TEAM

 Steve is former chairman of the Planning Board of Tolland, MA and current treasurer of Berkshire South Regional Community Center.

 Rebecca has been working in architecture since graduating from Wentworth Institute of Technology with a degree in Architectural Engineering Technology in 2006.
 Upon graduation, she moved to Providence, RI where she worked at two small firms gaining experience on projects ranging from affordable & high end residential to educational, religious & industrial facilities.
 Through those projects she carried out all phases of design, documentation and construction administration, working closely with clients, consultants and co-workers.
 She joined the team at Clark + Green in 2012.

 Outside of work, Rebecca has also brought her architectural background in to personal projects as well.
-In 2009 she was able to participate with her husband in a collaborative art project where they designed and built a model of a football stadium.
-In 2011 they worked together again to design and build a teardrop trailer that they then used to travel across the country before setting back in the Berkshires where they both grew up.
-They now are working on renovating their home in Egremont where they live on her husband’s family dairy farm with their dog.
+In 2011, she and her husband worked together to design and build a teardrop trailer that they then used to travel across the country before setting back in the Berkshires where they both grew up.
+She also is a member of the Egremont Historical Commission and enjoys working on husband’s family dairy farm and helping with his malting business.

-Brian and his wife Chelsea recently settled in the Berkshires after spending the prior 12 years living in Boston.
-They began the new chapter in their lives by designing and helping construct their own home with the help of family and friends.
-They look forward to exploring the picturesque towns of the Berkshires, getting to know their new community, and finding great outdoor activities with their dog Bergen.
+Brian and his wife Chelsea recently settled in the Berkshires after spending the previous 12 years living in Boston.
+They began this new chapter of their lives by designing and helping construct their own home with the help of family and friends.
+Shortly after settling into the house, they welcomed their daughter, Emma, into the family.
+They look forward to exploring the Berkshires, getting to know their new community, and finding great outdoor activities with their dog, Bergen.